 It’s hard to imagine that an area of such memorable natural beauty could ever be “forgotten”.
 This impressive series of volcanic islands rise up abruptly from the oceanic depths and offer white sand beaches, incredible landscapes and they are completely off the beaten track.
 The surrounding crystal clear water is bursting with vibrant coral reefs and a staggering array of marine life.

 On land, the islands range from being completely uninhabited to supporting small local communities – who are always happy to welcome visitors.
-The Banda Sea and the Forgotten islands are one of the most remote regions of Indonesia so if you are hoping to escape the hustle and bustle of day to day life and really get away from it all, a Banda Sea cruise checks all of the boxes.
+The Banda Sea and the Forgotten Islands (also referred to as the Barat Daya Islands) are one of the most remote regions of Indonesia so if you are hoping to escape the hustle and bustle of day to day life and really get away from it all, a Banda Sea cruise checks all of the boxes.

 This region is a world class cruising destination for experienced scuba divers – you’ll find no shortage of pristine reefs, schooling fish, sharks, rays and for those who prefer macro-life there is an impressive range of rare and unusual critters too.